Health & Safety

 - Wear a mask for five (5) additional days after your isolation ends, both indoors and outdoors if around other people.

-- Students should notify all close contacts the encountered while infected, including the 48-hour period before symptoms started, or before a positive test result, whichever was earlier.
+- Students should notify all close contacts they encountered while infected, including the 48-hour period before symptoms started, or before a positive test result, whichever was earlier.

 - A close contact is someone who was within six (6) feet for a total of 15 minutes cumulatively over a 24-hour period while contagious, regardless of vaccination status or mask wearing.

-- Your close contacts can reference the same guidelines from NY state to determine what they should do.
+- Your close contacts can reference the same guidelines from the CDC to determine what they should do.
 They can also be referred to the Marist COVID-19 webpage and FAQs.

 Manage Your Symptoms (if symptomatic):

 - Monitor symptoms closely, particularly breathing and temperature, and attend to hydration status.

 - Use over-the-counter cough and cold remedies, and pain/fever-reducing medicines, that work best for you.